 It was about reducing the use of Ceftriaxone, which is a third-generation cephalosporin in pediatric patients.
 I felt that it was being used too frequently even when it was not indicated, so I started networking with other people in my organization.
 We formed a task force and then got the administration to buy into the project.
 Then we started getting people from other departments to support us.

 During the capstone project, we learned how to lobby with other people, and it worked fantastically.
 Now when we send out an email, we include the people who support us and that helps us get even more people on board with our vision.
 On the other hand, I also learned how to involve resistors.
 In the past I tried to ignore them, but getting them to be part of the process proved to be very helpful.

 So many times we are asked to take on roles that we have no background in, and we end up learning the hard way.
-But when you get into this program, you learn how to do it the right way.

 The initial idea was mine, but when I progressed in the program I learned to hone it with the course content from SQIL.
 I began by creating an outline and then sent the first draft to the faculty for review.
 Their feedback basically identifies the areas that are missing in your proposal.
 When I got all their comments, I went back and reviewed the SQIL modules to find out what tools I could implement to correct my proposal.
 I listened to the lectures again.
 I understood what they said the first time, but when it comes to implementation, it’s difficult to see which tools to use unless you start at the beginning of the experience.
 When I was truly using those tools I thought, “Wow this makes my life much easier.”